 Our business development focus is set on growth within all arenas.
-For us, one constant that always aligns within our growth structure?
+One constant that always aligns within our growth structure?
 The next generation of restaurant operators, and our ongoing efforts to pass the baton – by engaging, inspiring, and supporting them.

-Inspired by the amazing students and hospitality program at Washington, D.C.’s The George Washington University, in 2011 we developed the Scholarship for Sustainable Hospitality.
-Awarded to GW students pursuing a culinary career with an emphasis on sustainable practices, we found that creating a scholarship with a local college or university is a great opportunity to not only motivate and reward students for their educational pursuits, but also allows one to reinforce business standards with their local community.
+Inspired by the amazing students and hospitality program at Washington, D.C.’s The George Washington University, we developed the Scholarship for Sustainable Hospitality in 2011.
+Awarded to GW students pursuing a culinary career with an emphasis on sustainable practices, we found that creating a scholarship with a local college or university is a great opportunity to not only motivate and reward students for their educational pursuits, but also allows one to reinforce business standards within their local community.

 Our client, Farmers Restaurant Group’s, involvement with Educated Eats is a great example of positive industry/community outreach.
 Based in DC, Education Eats provides scholarships to high school students and individuals working in the restaurant industry interested in pursuing a culinary or food service education.
-The FRG team is, according to Meaghan O’Shea, Director of Marketing & Communications, “Thrilled to be involved with Education Eats.
+The FRG team is, according to Vice President of Marketing & Communications Meaghan O’Shea, “Thrilled to be involved with Education Eats.
 We love the program and everything it stands for.
 It’s never too early to inspire students to think about their future, especially a future in the foodservice industry where the career paths are truly unlimited and full of opportunity!”